1842 Basic Flow Under the PCT [R-10.2019]

 A. National Stage Entry Following PCT Chapter I

 PCT Article 22(1) was amended, effective April 1, 2002, to specify that the national stage requirements are due not later than at the expiration of 30 months from the priority date if no demand has been filed.
 Prior to April 1, 2002, PCT Article 22(1) specified that these requirements were due not later than at the expiration of 20 months from the priority date.
 See www.wipo.int/pct/en/texts/time_limits.html for a list of the Contracting States that have not yet changed their national laws to adopt the 30 month period now set forth in PCT Article 22(1).
-(At the time of publication of this Chapter, only three countries have not adopted Article 22(1) as amended: Luxembourg (LU), United Republic of Tanzania (TZ) and Uganda (UG).
-It is noted that Luxembourg is included in the regional designation "EPO" and that the United Republic of Tanzania and Uganda are included in the regional designation "ARIPO.")
+(At the time of publication of this Chapter, only two countries have not adopted Article 22(1) as amended: Luxembourg (LU) and the United Republic of Tanzania (TZ).
+It is noted that Luxembourg is included in the regional designation "EPO" and that the United Republic of Tanzania is included in the regional designation "ARIPO.")

 B. National Stage Entry Following PCT Chapter II